 The shape (type) of placed objects.
 At present the possibilities include half-spheres, boxes, pyramids, tetrahedrons and some more weird shapes.

 The average number of times an object covers a pixel on the image.
-Coverage value of 1 means the surface would be exactly once covered by the objects assuming that they covered it uniformly.
-Larger values mean more layers of objects – and slower image generation.
+Coverage value of 1 means the surface would be exactly once covered by the objects assuming that they covered it uniformly and did not overlap.
+Values larger than 1 mean more layers of objects – and slower image generation.

 The lateral object size, usually the side of a containing square.

 The ratio between the x and y dimensions of an object – with respect to some default proportions.

 Changing the aspect ratio does not always imply mere geometrical scaling, e.g. objects called nuggets change between half-spheres and rods when the ratio is changed.

 A quantity proportional to the height of the object, normally the height of the highest point.